kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-No, unless a custom value of the "managed-by" label is set.
-In the worst case scenario this can be 93B (30 for the key, and 63 for the value).
+No, unless a custom value of the "managedBy" field is set.
+In the worst case scenario this is 9 bytes for the field name and 63 for the value.

 <!--
 Describe them, providing: